Any Time, Any Place: Live performances

 Jackson performed "Any Time, Any Place" on Saturday Night Live along with "Throb".
 During the performance of "Any Time, Any Place" on the Janet World Tour which occurred through 1993 and 1995, Jackson selected a man from the audience to the stage, and sat on his thigh.
 An instrumental interlude of the song was included on the Velvet Rope Tour in 1998 right before the performance of "Rope Burn", where Jackson picks an unsuspecting member of the audience onto stage and teases them with her performance which included a lap dance.
 The performance of the song at the October 11, 1998, show in New York City, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO.
 It was also added to the setlist at its DVD release, the Velvet Rope Tour – Live in Concert in 1999.
 Due to censorship laws, "Rope Burn" and "Any Time, Any Place" were left out of the release in Hong Kong, where the video was issued as a 17 track double VCD.

 It was later included on the 2008 Rock Witchu Tour, as an interlude for the performance of "Discipline", on which she and her dancers pull up a male audience member and strap him into a harness; he was then suspended midair as Jackson teased him with a highly suggestive set of moves and the breathy soft-core porn of the track.
 She repeated the performance during the 2010 Essence Music Festival.
 Additionally, an interlude of the song was included on the 2011 Number Ones, Up Close and Personal.
 It was also included on her 2015–16 Unbreakable World Tour, sampling Kendrick Lamar's "Poetic Justice".
 It was later added to her performances at the 2018 and 2022 Essence Music Festival, held in New Orleans, Louisiana, which she headlined.
 It was also included on the second leg of the State of the World Tour in 2018.
 It was also included on the setlist of her 2019 Las Vegas residency Janet Jackson: Metamorphosis, sampling Lamar's "Poetic Justice" and Ginuwine's "Pony"; during the performance, a male fan was brought onstage and was sat strapped to a chair.
+Jackson also included the song on her 2023 Together Again Tour.